 A comprehensive guide has been written by Dr John Martin Robertson, priced at £10 from HCT, or £8 at the chapel.

 Biddlestone Chapel is registered for Roman Catholic marriages.
 If you would like to hold your wedding mass in this romantic, remote and beautiful place please contact the keyholders.

 Repair and Regeneration

-A repair and upgrading scheme was completed in April 2008 and the chapel was relaunched on 24 April 2009.
+A restoration scheme was completed in April 2008 and the chapel was formally re-opened on 24 April 2009.

 The Biddlestone Friends group runs occasional events at the chapel and group visits are welcomed by appointment.